Bank staff flagged Trump, Kushner transactions for watchdog: NYTimes

 Trump has sued in court in an attempt to block U.S. House of Representatives subpoenas for his financial records that were sent to Deutsche Bank, Capital One Financial Corp and the accounting firm Mazars LLP.

-Reporting by David Morgan; Editing by Kevin Drawbaugh and Chris Reese
+Reporting by David Morgan; Editing by Daniel Wallis and Clarence Fernandez